cjmartin/launchcalendar.org/_posts/2025-04-29-vega-c-biomass.md

       https://www.space.com/space-exploration/launches-spacecraft/vega-c-rocket-launch-esa-biomass-forest-monitoring-satellite
 images: []
 ---
-On 29 April 2025, Arianespace launched a Vega-C rocket carrying ESA's Biomass forest-monitoring satellite from the ELV launch pad at the Guiana Space Centre, Kourou, French Guiana, at 09:15 UTC.
-Biomass was deployed into a 666 km sun-synchronous orbit 57 minutes after liftoff.
-As ESA's seventh Earth Explorer Mission, the satellite features the first P-band synthetic aperture radar in space to precisely track global forest structure and carbon stocks, advancing climate and environmental research.
-Biomass, weighing about 1,130 kilograms and manufactured by Airbus Defence and Space, is intended to stay in orbit for at least five years.
-The flight was Vega C's fourth and its second after a 2022 anomaly, maintaining a 100% post-return success rate.
-Following separation, ESA confirmed contact and began a multi-day deployment of Biomass’s large mesh radar antenna.
-This launch was one of a record six launches that occurred globally within a 24-hour span.
-Coverage was provided across multiple sources and webcasts.
+Arianespace successfully launched the ESA Biomass satellite aboard Vega C from Kourou on 29 April 2025 at 09:15 UTC.
+Biomass, weighing approximately 1,170 kg and built by Airbus Defence and Space, deployed into a 660–666 km sun-synchronous orbit 57 minutes after liftoff.
+As ESA's seventh Earth Explorer mission, Biomass features the first spaceborne P-band synthetic aperture radar and a large mesh antenna, advancing climate and environmental research by measuring global forest structure and carbon stocks.
+The mission is planned for at least five years.
+This was Vega C’s fourth flight and second since its 2022 anomaly, maintaining a 100% post-return success rate.
+The launch was one of a record-setting six space launches globally in less than 24 hours.
+Coverage and mission updates were available from multiple sources.